 So Who Are You Anyway?

 My name is Tyler.
 I am a registered architect in New York City continually exploring how sustainability can be woven into our lives.
 I earned a Bachelors of Architecture, Bachelors of Science in Business and Masters of Architecture from Syracuse University (it is really cold up there, we worked a lot).
-I received my LEED Accreditation seven years ago and continue to work on green projects ranging from master plans to apartment renovations.
+I received my LEED Accreditation eleven years ago and continue to work on green projects ranging from master plans to apartment renovations.
 There is no scale that sustainability cannot play a larger role in our culture.
-I worked as part of Lubrano Ciavarra Architects for years and now work at COOKFOX Architects.
+After having spent nearly a decade between working at Lubrano Ciavarra Architects and COOKFOX Architects, I founded my own architectural practice: DCP.

 Have something you would like to see discussed?
 Suggestions?
 Complaints?
 Let me know: info@intercongreen.com